charlesfu4/NENT-Interview-task/README.md

 })
 ```

 The architecture itself is also obvious.
 According to the structural diagram above and from the funtional point of view.
-Each components have their own purpose.
+Each component has its own purpose.
 This is a structure that keeps functionalities overlapping to the lowest and makes code clean and organized.

 ### Possible improvements, bugs, and thoughts